tmalsburg/DogWhistle/thoughts.md

 ==> Die Aufnahme in das deutsche Staatsvolk ist an strenge Bedingungen geknüpft. / Der Erwerb der deutschen Staatsbürgerschaft ist an strenge Bedingungen geknüpft.

 - Controls:
-	- Type 1: stimuli where everybody would agree that the expression is racist; this will allow us to exclude participants not attending to the task, but it also provides a point of comparison for PDWs
+	- Type 1: stimuli where everybody would agree that the expression is racist; this will allow us to exclude participants not attending to the task, but it also provides a point of comparison for PDWs (e.g., Ausländer sind gewalttätig)
-	- Type 2: stimuli where everybody would agree that the expression is, e.g., green (exclude participants not giving high enough "green" ratings)
+	- Type 2: stimuli where everybody would agree that the expression is, e.g., green (exclude participants not giving high enough "green" ratings), inflammatory though not DW: e.g., Steuererhöhung

 - Fillers: to distract participants from the target stims